2016 Summer Olympics opening ceremony: Cauldron

 Vanderlei de Lima lighting the Olympic cauldron.

-The cauldron was lit by Vanderlei Cordeiro de Lima, marathon bronze medallist at the 2004 Summer Olympics and recipient of Pierre de Coubertin medal who almost being attacked by an Irish priest during the last kilometers of men's marathon.
+The cauldron was lit by Vanderlei Cordeiro de Lima, a marathon bronze medallist at the 2004 Summer Olympics and recipient of a Pierre de Coubertin medal who was nearly attacked by an Irish priest during the last kilometers of the men's marathon.
 It had been speculated that Brazilian footballer Pelé would light the cauldron, but he was unable to attend the ceremony because of health problems.

 As part of the organizers' appeal to environmental protection and global warming, the Olympic cauldron had a simpler and smaller form in comparison to past designs; it was designed to produce a smaller volume of flame and fewer emissions than previous cauldrons.
 To enhance the lighting of the smaller flame, it was accompanied by a kinetic sculpture by Anthony Howe, featuring spinning bars of reflective spheres and plates that are designed to evoke the "pulsing energy and reflection of light" of the sun and the host country.
 The temporary sculpture at the stadium had 12.2 m in diameter, and has a weight of 1815 kg.

 The public cauldron was placed at the Candelária Plaza and was lit by Jorge Gomes, a 14-year-old runner who was member of a athletics project held during Rio's Olympic Education program – which provides access to sports and education to disadvantaged youth.